pulumi/infrastructure-as-code-workshop/labs/azure/csharp/02-serverless/README.md

 ## Step 4 &mdash; Provision the Function App

-Finally, declare a stack output called `Endpoint` to export the URL of the Azure Function using the `DefaultHostName` property of the Function App.
+Finally, declare a stack output called `Endpoint` to export the URL of the Azure Function using the `DefaultHostname` property of the Function App.

 Define the stack property: